rosepearson/cylc-geofabrics/README.md

 ```

-## Basic Scheduling
+## Scheduler info
-The following is an example for a very basic scheduler
+The following will generate a png of the Waikanae Cylc workflow

 ```
 # Move to the project and basic scheduling example
-cd /nesi/project/niwa03440/Cylc-GeoFabrics
+cd /nesi/project/niwa03440/Cylc-GeoFabrics/cylc-src/waikanae
-cd cylc-src/graph-introduction # This should contain a cylc-flow file

 # Create a cylc graph from the cylc.flow file